EnJnDeSIgn/rand-and-rollers/README.md

 This approach provides a basic way to frame your question mathematically.
 However , please remember the limitations and sensitivities involved, and consider seeking professional advice for more accurate and thorough analysis.

+In Canada they pretend there victim is mentally ill just incase they run so they can drag them back too there child abusers...
+Mine lives on my street and is or is friends with the Faces Of Death people, yes that right they video there murders and sell copy's...